-The opportunity to dominate the large land mammals like elephants and tigers seems to attract violent behavior.
-One technique used to dominate an elephant is to wet him down and then repeatedly administer 110-volt shocks to send the animal to its knees.
+The opportunity to dominate large land mammals like elephants and tigers seems to attract individuals with violent behavior to work as “handlers.”
+One technique used to dominate an elephant is to wet him down and then repeatedly administer 110-volt shocks to drive the animal to its knees.
 Not only does this torture and terrify the animal, it may prematurely age its brain.
-Another domination method has been to strike an elephant repeatedly in their most sensitive areas with an item called an “elephant or bull hook.”The elephant “handlers” do this in order to get elephants, who weigh thousands of pounds, to do tricks which are difficult and completely unnatural for them to do.
-Some circuses say that they train their animals with “hugs” and the “reward system”; this is simply false propaganda meant to soothe an uneducated public.
+Another is to strike an elephant repeatedly in their most sensitive areas with a bull hook, a long wooden rod with a sharp metal hook at one end.
+The “handlers” do this in order to get elephants, who weigh thousands of pounds, to do tricks which are difficult and completely unnatural for them to do.
+Some circuses say that they train their animals with a “reward system”; this is simply false propaganda meant to soothe an uneducated public.

 If we want this world to be a more peaceful and less violent place, if we want to start teaching young children to have compassion and respect for those beings with whom we share the planet yet who are different from us, then we must not take them to places that show these magnificent animals doing stupid and unnatural tricks in ridiculous costumes.
 This teaches nothing to our children about these animal’s lives or who they truly are and should be.

-Please teach your children compassion, not cruelty and choose circuses that have the jugglers, clowns, cotton candy and acrobats, but do not contain the animal suffering of those circuses who use animals.
+Please teach your children compassion not cruelty and choose circuses that have the jugglers, clowns, cotton candy and acrobats, but do not contain the animal suffering of those circuses who use animals.